 GOING ON THE LOOKOUT

-At first, i couldn't understand how animals used their panoramic vision, because as soon as i tried to be aware of something at the side, my focus always went automatically to that point.
+At first, i couldn't understand how animals used their panoramic vision, because as soon as i tried to be aware of something at the side, i started automatically focusing on that point.

 So i fixed my eyes on a point straight in front, and then directed my attention to a point on the periphery, at about 30° up on one side.
 I immediately realised i could see points on the peripheries at 30° up on both sides simultaneously, still physically focusing on a boring focal point in front.